SUSE/kiwi_sle15/doc/source/image_description/elements.rst

   element is set to `true` an eventually given `<size>` element will not have any effect because the write partition will be resized on first boot to the available disk space.
+  To disable the use of any overlay the kernel boot parameter `rd.root.overlay.readonly` can be used.
+It takes precedence over all other overlay kernel parameters because it leads to the deactivation of any overlayfs based action and just boots up with the squashfs root filesystem.
+In fact this mode is the same as not installing the `kiwi-overlay` dracut module.

+overlayroot_readonly_filesystem="squashfs|erofs":
+  For the `oem` type only, specifies the filesystem type to use as read-only filesystem in an `overlayroot` setup.
+By default `squashfs` is used

 overlayroot_write_partition="true|false":
   For the `oem` type only, allows to specify if the extra read-write